Physics-Informed Convolutional Transformer for Predicting Volatility Surface: Experiments and Analysis

 To further understand the accuracy and practicality of the predicted volatility surfaces, we also infer the call option price for every point on the predicted surface for each model using Equations \eqref{e:piconvtf1} and \eqref{e:piconvtf2}.
 Owing to the characteristics of Equation \eqref{e:piconvtf1}, minor errors in the volatility value can translate into significant errors in the call option price evaluation.
 Therefore, to reasonably exclude outliers within the inferred call option prices, we excluded evaluated call option prices below the $20^{th}$ percentile for each day during MAPE calculation.
 Figure \ref{fig:call_TESTMAPE} shows the MAPE values calculated in this manner for each test day.

 Although the changes in errors across the test dates in the call option prices are similar to those of our predicted volatility values most of the time, during days of high volatility (COVID-19 pandemic), the superior performance of PI-ConvTF is distinguishable from the convolution-based models.
 While ConvTF outperforms ConvLSTM and SA-ConvLSTM with more advanced statistical tools, such as attention to volatility surface prediction, their accuracies become more similar when it comes to call option price evaluation.
 This is because ConvTF does not consider the physics between volatility and call option price during training.
-In contrast, PI-ConvTF exploits this relationship, thereby inferring the call option price more accurately.
+In contrast, PI-ConvTF exploits this relationship, thereby inferring the call option price more accurately. {In Figure \ref{fig:call_diffs}, we present the relative errors between the baseline and predicted call option prices calculated using the Black-Scholes equation.
+The baseline call option prices are calculated using interpolated volatility values, while the predicted call option prices are derived from predicted volatility values obtained through ARIMA, VAR, ConvTF, and PI-ConvTF predictions.
+The relative error is simply defined by $\|Call_{base} - Call_{pred}\| / Call_{base}$.
+It is worth noting that ARIMA and VAR tend to struggle in accurately predicting the dynamics of call option prices with respect to moneyness and time to maturity.
+Furthermore, the comparison of volatility surface predictions in Figure \ref{fig:piconvtf_convtf_pred_vol_surf} demonstrates that PI-ConvTF outperforms ConvTF in predicting the prices of ATM call options.} A comparison between the call option prices predicted by the PI-ConvTF and baseline prices is illustrated in Figure \ref{fig:call_pred_comp}.
+We easily see that the option prices are very close to each other.

-Table \ref{table:2} presents the MAPE values of the five models averaged across the test dates.
-The model performances on volatility prediction are as expected.
+Table \ref{table:2} presents the MAPE values of the five models {and VAR} {and ARIMA }averaged across the test dates.
+It is worth noting that the high average error from ARIMA is partly due to the relatively frequent outliers present in volatile test dates.
+Otherwise, the model performances on volatility prediction are as expected.
 We can also see that SA-ConvLSTM slightly underperforms ConvLSTM in both volatility and call option price inference in terms of average error values.

+\paragraph{Exclusion of Outliers in the Training Data.} In our results, outliers in inferred call option prices frequently appear when estimating call options with small values, particularly around short maturities and large strikes.
+This anomaly is attributed to the errors in volatility prediction amplifying for call prices below \$1.
+In simpler terms, even minor discrepancies in volatility prediction lead to significant errors when the call option price is deduced via the Black-Scholes equation.
+To further examine the impact of these outliers, we retrained our models, excluding data points with call option prices below the $20^{th}$ percentile for each specific day in the training set.
+We maintained all other configurations unchanged.
+The outcomes of this adjustment are documented in Table \ref{table:no-outliers} and Figures \ref{fig:no-outliers_vol_TESTMAPE}, \ref{fig:no-outliers_call_TESTMAPE}.
+A review of these results suggests that omitting outliers during training yields slight improvements in accuracy for most models compared to models trained with outlier data.